samniem/Basic-BASH/README.md

 Contains albumscript.sh and albumcounter files give albumcounter as argument for albumscript.sh

+## conditiontests
+checks if a string is null using -n, ! -n, -z and ! -z operators

 ## cutdata.sh
 Cuts a column from a file with multiple columns of data randomdata contains the data cutdata.sh uses